Boris Souvarine: Break with the Communist Party

 In 1936, Souvarine encouraged the newly exiled writer Victor Serge to continue his political activity.
 By now, Trotsky harshly criticised Souvarine's personal characteristics and stated that Souvarine was a journalist, rather than a revolutionary.
 Serge's defense of Souvarine and other anti-Stalinists who deviated from Trotsky's positions was among the factors that led to distrust between Serge and Trotsky.

 Souvarine worked closely with Pierre Kaan, a prominent member of the French Resistance with whom he edited l'Humanité and La Critique Sociale in the 1920s and the 1930s.

 In 1935, Souvarine created the Institute for Social History, a French branch of the International Institute of Social History of Amsterdam, which was originally created to preserve the archives of the Social Democratic Party of Germany.
 He was the secretary general while Alexandre-Marie Desrousseaux was the president and Boris Nicolaevsky was the director.
 In November 1936, burglars stole the archives of Trotsky that were deposited at the institute.
 In 1940, the institute was looted by the Nazis, who brought some of its collections to Germany.

 After World War II and during the Cold War, Souvarine moved towards a reformist politics and increasingly adopted anti-Soviet positions.
 After the German occupation of France, he took refuge in Marseille, but was arrested in 1940.
-He was freed with the help of his friend Henri Rollin and emigrated to the USA.
-After his return to France (in 1947), and with the help of Jacques Chevallier, he recreated the Institute of Social History.
+He was freed with the help of his friend Henri Rollin and emigrated to the US After his return to France (in 1947), and with the help of Jacques Chevallier, he recreated the Institute of Social History.
 The institute published the magazine Le Contrat Social.